ArkamFahry/KnowledgeBase/pages/DSA___Data Structures___Singly Linked List.md

 			- ```shell
 			  Linked List: 10 -> 5 -> 15 -> NULL
 			  ```
-		- Singly Linked List can be the easiest linked list and
+		- Singly Linked List can be the easiest linked list and simplest linked list in the wild